We’re Here to Help 720.891.4657

 From your brain’s perspective, an addiction to drugs or alcohol often centers around reward.
 Drugs and alcohol cause your brain to create more dopamine (a chemical that triggers feelings of pleasure).

-Over time, your brain will associate your drug of use with pleasure and crave it in order to maintain the flood of dopamine it’s grown accustomed to.
-This prevents the prefrontal cortex from functioning as it should.
+Over time, your brain will associate your drug of use with pleasure and crave it to maintain the flood of dopamine it’s grown accustomed to, contributing to the Long-term Effects of Alcohol on the Brain.

 Under normal conditions, your prefrontal cortex can associate continued drinking and drug use with negative, unappealing consequences.
 However, the brain’s need for more dopamine outweighs the prefrontal cortex’s desire to make healthy decisions.